Why Cal Lutheran?

 - Interlibrary loan is easily accessible from computers on and off campus.

 - Ranked in the top 10 by U.S. News & World Report in Best Colleges 2020 (Ranked 9th among Western Regional Universities and 4th among California Regional Universities)

 - Welcoming of diversity of all types: age, dis(ability) status, ethnicity, gender, gender identity and expression, language,

 nationality, political view, race, religion sexual orientation, socioeconomic status,

-- Program benefits from the resources and support of the full university (online registration, computer support, academic support services, fitness center,
+- Program benefits from the resources and support of the full university (online registration, computer support, academic support services, pool and fitness

 - Thousand Oaks, Oxnard, and Westlake Village are located in Ventura County between Los Angeles and Santa Barbara, CA.